CloneWith/opsu/.github/ISSUE_TEMPLATE/bug_report.md

 - Device: [e.g. Laptop / Xiaomi / ...]
 - OS: [e.g. Debian Testing / Windows 11 / MIUI 14 Development Build / ...]
 - opsu! version
+- Java Runtime Environment (JRE) version
+- Display driver or OpenGL type and version

 **Additional context**
 Add any other context about the problem here.

+**Help?**
+Do you want to fix this problem by yourself?
+Put a `X` in either of the checkboxes below.

+- [ ] Yes
+- [ ] No